 - For fifteen minutes, write a review about what you enjoyed about it.

-- Post a review on Goodreads if you can give the book three stars or more, and share a link in the comments section.
+- Post a review on Goodreads if you can give the book three stars or more, and also share it in the practice box below (link to it!).

 - Drop a few lines to the author.
 Let them know what you liked, and see if they write back!